Protective Covers for Wood Frame Waterbed Mattresses

 You might notice that none of the covers that we offer have the built in liners or six sided safety liners as they are sometimes called.
 There are a couple of good reasons for this:

 - It sounds like a great concept but it doesn't work.
 In the rare event of a leak the water oozes through the zipper anyway and is caught by your stand up liner.

 - The covers with built in liners also cost more.
 We try to save you money but not by cutting the wrong corners!

-Our covers do feature the vinyl condensation barrier on the underside of the zip off top.
-This has been proven by our own use to work well in the rare event of a leak and to prevent perspiration from penetrating to the mattress.
 We recommend that you continue to use your mattress pad over the cover because it is easy to launder.
 We don't recommend laundering a cover, even if it zips off; they are rarely the same again.
-Spot cleaning is usually sufficient.
+Spot cleaning is usually sufficient if you act quickly.